sitcon-tw/staff-card/README.md

 # SITCON Staff Card

-This is a database for me.sitcon.org, we storage all staff information in github.
+This is the database of me.sitcon.org, in which we store all staff information in github.